EldonGabriel/eldongabriel.github.io/_experience/identity-security.md

   This guide demonstrates how Process Monitor can be used to observe system activity, track process behavior, and analyze interactions between applications and system resources.

-  **Skills Demonstrated**

-  - Process monitoring
-  - System activity analysis
-  - Windows diagnostics
-  - Security troubleshooting
+  **Skills Demonstrated:** Process monitoring, system activity analysis, windows diagnostics, security troubleshooting

 ---